AristurtleDev/AutoPipeline/README.md

 I would like to give a special thanks to [@MrGrak](https://github.com/mrgrak) for letting me use the name AutoPipeline even though he already has a lib for MonoGame called this.

 ## License
-MonoGame.Aseprite is licensed under the MIT License.
+AutoPipeline is licensed under the MIT License.
 Please refer to the [LICENSE](LICENSE) file for full license text.